domalab/ha-actronair-neo/README.md

 1. In Home Assistant, go to Configuration > Integrations.
 2. Click the "+ ADD INTEGRATION" button.
-3. Search for "Actron Air Neo" and select it.
+3. Search for "ActronAir Neo" and select it.
-4. Enter your Actron Air Neo username and password.
+4. Enter your ActronAir Neo username and password.
 5. Follow the prompts to complete the setup.

 ## Usage

-After setup, your Actron Air Neo system will appear as a climate entity in Home Assistant.
+After setup, your ActronAir Neo system will appear as a climate entity in Home Assistant.
 You can control it from the Home Assistant frontend or include it in your automations.

 ## Entities

-- Climate: Main control for your Actron Air Neo system.
+- Climate: Main control for your ActronAir Neo system.
 - Sensor: Temperature and humidity readings.

 ## Options

 You can adjust the following options in the integration settings:

-- Refresh Interval: How often the integration should fetch updates from the Actron Air Neo API.
+- Refresh Interval: How often the integration should fetch updates from the ActronAir Neo API.

 ## Troubleshooting

 If you encounter any issues:

 1. Check that your credentials are correct.
-2. Ensure your Actron Air Neo system is online and accessible.
+2. Ensure your ActronAir Neo system is online and accessible.
 3. Check the Home Assistant logs for any error messages.
 4. If you encounter a bug, please report it on our GitHub issues page.